Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 2. Pupil passports would become uniform in design and layout, maximising effective and efficient use.
 <br>

-3. Passports would only have to be created once, requiring just a few minor updates before further pupil transitions.
+3. Passports would only have to be created once, requiring just simple, minor updates before further pupil transitions.
 <br>

 4. Parents and Teacher users can organise and manage multiple passports form the same place.